 Investing hub

-A beginner-friendly path for understanding time horizon, diversification, fees, index funds, and account choices in the United States and Canada.
+A beginner-friendly path for what to do before investing, how to start, index funds, fees, risk, and account choices in the United States and Canada.

 What beginner investing is for